Unification Church: France

 In March 1982, a 21-year-old woman, Claire Château, who was on the central street of Dijon distributing brochures, was pulled into a moving car shouting for help.
-After a psychological examination showed that she was in good mental health with no traces of alleged "brainwashing," seven people, family members, and Union nationale des associations de défense des familles et de l'individu (ADFI) "professional deprogrammers" were accused by the Dijon Regional Criminal Investigation Department (Service Régional de Police Judiciaire de Dijon) of kidnapping under §341 of the French Penal Code to the Besançon Court of Justice.
+After a psychological examination showed that she was in good mental health with no traces of alleged "brainwashing", seven people, family members, and Union nationale des associations de défense des familles et de l'individu (ADFI) "professional deprogrammers" were accused by the Dijon Regional Criminal Investigation Department (Service Régional de Police Judiciaire de Dijon) of kidnapping under §341 of the French Penal Code to the Besançon Court of Justice.
 The case contributed to the gradual abandonment of abductions and deprogramming attempts.

 Russia

 In 2000, Russia excluded Patrick Francis Nolan from reentry, holding him captive at the airport overnight based on FSB material concerning countering non-traditional religions.
 The visa was repeatedly canceled on reentry without an explanation, which separated him from his son, who stayed in Russia, for almost one year.
 European Court of Human Rights (ECHR) in 2009 in the case Nolan and K. v.
 Russia stated, that Russia failed to comply with or violated Articles 38§1a, 9, 8, 5§1, 5§5 and Article 1 of Protocol No. 7 of the Convention for the Protection of Human Rights and Fundamental Freedoms (Convention) and decided that Russia should pay a sum of €7,810 for damages.

-In 2005–2006 Russia forcibly expelled John Alphonsus Corley and Shuji Igarashi and separated them from their families staying in Russia.
+In 2005–2006, Russia forcibly expelled John Alphonsus Corley and Shuji Igarashi and separated them from their families staying in Russia.
 Mr. Igarashi was held in detention for 3 days in inhuman conditions.
 Newspaper Rossiyskaya Gazeta published an article "ComMoonism has come to the Urals" explaining the reason as "State campaign against the Unification Church."
-ECHR in 2022 in the case Corley and Others v.
-Russia stated, that Russia violated Articles 1, 2, 9, 8, 3, and 5 of the Convention and decided that Russia should pay a sum of 30.270 € for damages.
+In the 2022 case Corley and Others v.
+Russia, the ECHR stated that Russia violated Articles 1, 2, 9, 8, 3, and 5 of the convention and decided that Russia should pay a sum of €30.270 for damages.

 United States

 On Thanksgiving 1979, the parents of 28-year-old Thomas Ward conspired with 31 other people to kidnap him (for the second time) and hold him captive for 35 days.
 He suffered verbal and physical abuse in attempts to "de-program" him of his religious beliefs.
 Attempts failed and 33 people heard the verdict on the crimes of conspiracy, battery, false imprisonment, intentional infliction of emotional distress, and grand larceny.
 The 4th U.S. Circuit Court of Appeals ruled on April 18, 1980, that federal civil rights laws protect against religious discrimination.
 The judgment contradicted the (then common) "parental immunity" principle in such cases.
 Thomas J. Ward graduated in 1981 from the Unification Theological Seminary and in 2019 became its president.

-In 1991 Carlton Sherwood in his book Inquisition: The Persecution and Prosecution of the Reverend Sun Myung Moon accused Congress, courts, state agencies, and the press of "worst kind of religious prejudice and racial bigotry" against the church, its leaders and followers as determined attempt to erase the church from the United States.
+In 1991, Carlton Sherwood in his book Inquisition: The Persecution and Prosecution of the Reverend Sun Myung Moon accused Congress, courts, state agencies, and the press of "worst kind of religious prejudice and racial bigotry" against the church, its leaders and followers as determined attempt to erase the church from the United States.